 (c) on receipt of BSCCo’s approval under (b) above, immediately distribute a copy of the Payment Calendar to each BSC Agent and each Payment Party; and

-(d) send a copy of the prevailing Payment Calendar to any new BSC Party upon its becoming a Trading Party and, where applicable, a copy of the Post-Final Payment Calendar to each BSC Agent and each Payment Party.
+(d) send a copy of the prevailing Payment Calendar to any new BSC Party upon its becoming an Imbalance arty and, where applicable, a copy of the Post-Final Payment Calendar to each BSC Agent and each Payment Party.

 For the avoidance of doubt, the Post-Final Payment Calendar shall be produced by BSCCo and provided to the FAA for use and distribution under (d) above.